imagepbl/effort-sharing/README.md

 ### Config file

 The package uses a configuration file to store some important settings.

-TODO: insert documentation.
+A default config file can be obtained through the cli command `effortsharing generate-config`.
+The configuration file contains

+- data paths: speaks for itself
+- load/save intermediate: control whether you want to (re)compute all data or try to reload it from a previous run
+- params: settings for an experiment (TODO: explain each option?)
+- dimension_ranges: default 'ticks' for pathway parameters.
+Defaults should be fine.
+It can be faster to use shorter ranges (or just one value per range) to get a quicker allocations, but note that you might need more than one value per parameter to calculate the pathways.

 ## Developer instructions